kavilivishnu/Image_Gallery/README.md

 Image editing and uploading App.
-The link for the App is provided below. https://picedit.netlify.app
+Link for the App - https://picedit.netlify.app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).